finarioapp/api/documentation/resources/Invoices.md

 _status_: `422`, _body_: `{"errors":{"date":["can't be blank"],"amount":["can't be blank"],"number":["can't be blank"]}}`

 #### - Invoice not found
 This update endpoint works as an "upsert".
-If you use a Invoice ID (or Invoice Reference ID) that doesn't exist, a new invoice will be created.
+If you use an Invoice Reference ID that doesn't exist, a new invoice will be created with the `reference` attribute set to the ID passed in.